Updated on October 8, 2024

 Double Eyelid Surgery

-Double eyelid surgery, also called blepharoplasty, is a surgical procedure that permanently changes monolid eyes to double eyelids.
+Double eyelid surgery (blepharoplasty) is a surgical procedure that permanently changes monolid eyes to double eyelids.
+Due to a higher incidence of monolids, this procedure is more popular in Asian countries.

-During surgery, the surgeon creates a crease in the lid and removes excess skin.
-This is to ensure the crease remains in place after the sutures heal.
+It’s expensive, and it can be difficult to find surgeons willing to perform this procedure in non-Asian countries.
+During surgery, the surgeon creates a crease in the lid and removes excess skin to ensure the crease remains in place after the sutures heal.

 Sometimes blepharoplasty is combined with ptosis surgery.
 This surgery increases the strength of the eyelid muscles and opens the eye.